HugoHasenbein/redmine_issue_to_email/README.md

 * Attachments are kept iniline
   * Supports Apple Mail inline attachments style
   * Supports Thunderbird (also Outlook) inline attachments style
+* Keeps all issue attributes and custom field values in email custom headers, so long-term email storage clients can sort by attributes
+* Emails get issue ID as email message ID, so email clients relate related issues to each other
 * Export permission setting
 * Export as seen by selectable user
 * Store to IMAP